mariusjagminas/Daylight/README.md

 npm start
 ```

 The browser should open automatically.
-If not so, then open the browser and visit [http://localhost:8080/](http://localhost:8080/) to view an application.
+If not, open your browser and visit [http://localhost:8080/](http://localhost:8080/) to view the application.

 ## Production